Preventing pressure oscillations does not fix local linear stability issues of entropy-based split-form high-order schemes: Introduction

 where the density $\rho$ is variable, but the velocity $v$ and pressure $p$ are constant.
 Such a density wave \eqref{eq:density_wave} is a simple and smooth exact solution to the compressible Euler equations with perfect gas law, when equipped with appropriate (\eg periodic) boundary conditions.
 Surprisingly, the entropy-conserving/dissipative DG schemes and other split-form variants fundamentally struggle for this simple problem.
 It turns out that the linearized spectrum shows spurious modes with exponential growth, that may cause fatal crashing of the simulation.

-In another recent paper, Shima \etal \cite{shima2020preventing} investigated the capability of their kinetic energy preserving two-point flux to retain what they call \emph{pressure equilibrium}.
+In another recent paper, Shima \etal \cite{shima2021preventing} investigated the capability of their kinetic-energy-preserving two-point flux to retain what they call \emph{pressure equilibrium}.
 Consider the compressible Euler equations with an ideal gas law,

 where $\rho e$ is the total energy, $\rho \epsilon$ the internal energy, $\rho v^2 / 2$ the kinetic energy, and

 Pressure equilibrium is precisely the case, when velocity $v$ and pressure $p$ are both constant, \eg the density-wave \eqref{eq:density_wave}.
 We get from the evolution of the compressible Euler equations the evolution equations of the velocity